CreativeDream/jquery.uploader/README.md

 jquery.uploader
 ===============

-Simple jQuery Form Submit Plugin
+The jQuery Form Plugin allows you to easily and unobtrusively upgrade HTML forms to use AJAX.

 Usage
 -------